Kitt Peak National Observatory near Tucson, Arizona

 This telescope is on the hunt for exoplanets — planets outside of our solar system.

-A telescope instrument called NEID searches for and tracks the wobbling of starlight due to a gravitational pull from an orbiting planet.
-This requires lots of measurements, so NIST provided an astro-etalon as a reliable reference.
+NEID, a spectrograph on board the telescope, searches for and tracks the Doppler shift of starlight due to a gravitational pull from an orbiting planet.
+This requires a large number of measurements, for which NIST provided an astro-etalon as a reliable reference.
 An etalon sends light into a cavity that only certain frequencies, or colors, can pass through.
-It’s a simpler, more stable backup for the spectrograph’s laser frequency comb normally used as a ruler for light.
-NEID was built by a consortium led by Pennsylvania State University and funded by the joint NASA/NSF Exoplanet Exploration Program.
-Consortium partners included NIST, NASA, the University of Pennsylvania, Macquarie University, Carleton College, NOAO and PRL India.
+It offers a simpler, more stable backup for the spectrograph’s laser frequency comb, normally used as a ruler for light (and not designed by NIST in this case).

 NEID began scientific operations in July 2021.